Interested in taking advantage of the tax credit? Click here for more information on being a donor.

 - Who will be responsible for determining who gets the scholarship money?

 The scholarship applications and the selection of recipients will all go through a scholarship granting organization (SGO) that is currently being formed.
 This agency will use the guidelines given from the State of Illinois to determine if an applicant meets the requirements and who receives the tax scholarships.
-When this information is available, we will update this post.
+Applicants will be treated in a first come, first served manner once eligibility is determined.
+Getting your application completed quickly will be important.

 - When is the earliest date I can apply for a scholarship?

-Scholarship applications can start on January 1st through the scholarship granting organization.
-Once this information is available (late Fall) we will update this post.
+Scholarship applications can start on January 1st through the scholarship granting organization (SGO).
+Once the SGO information is available (hopefully by December) we will update this post.

 - Do I have to know in January that I want to apply for a scholarship?
 I’m not sure I will be ready by then to make a decision.